scholarslab/scholarslab.github.io/theme-testing/for-github.md

 ## 4/24/18

 - Blog & events: add 'recent posts'/'upcoming' or some label thing to top.
 More crucial on events than blog.

+## 4/25/18

+- Types of events, topics for events, disciplines that'd be interested in said events
+	- R: used diff icon for all types of events (e.g. data, GIS) for helpful visual sorting